 Have you ever taken your clothes out of the washer just to realize that they smell musty?
 This can happen if you leave them inside the machine for too long after washing.

-This happens because bacteria loves and thrives in dark, wet spaces, such as the inside of your washing machine.
+This happens because contaminants love and thrive in dark, wet spaces, such as the inside of your washing machine.
 That’s why it’s so important to take your clothes out as soon as possible after washing.

 Skip the Fabric Softener